Rafi Gavron

-Raphael Pichey Gavron (born 24 June 1989) is a British actor.
-He had supporting roles in the films Breaking and Entering (2006), Nick & Norah's Infinite Playlist (2008), A Star Is Born (2018), and the series Life Unexpected (2010) and Godfather of Harlem (2019).
+Raphael Pichey Gavron (born June 24, 1989) is a British actor.
+He is best known for his roles in the films Breaking and Entering (2006), Nick & Norah's Infinite Playlist (2008), A Star Is Born (2018), as well as the television series Life Unexpected (2010-2011) and Godfather of Harlem (2019-).

 Early life

 Gavron was born in Hendon, London, England, the son of writer Martha Pichey and the late publisher Simon Gavron.
 His mother is American, and his father was British.
 Gavron was raised in a Jewish family in North London.
 His paternal grandparents were Robert Gavron, Baron Gavron, a British printing millionaire, philanthropist and Labour life peer, and sociologist Hannah Fyvel, who was born in Tel Aviv and died by suicide at age 29.
 His great-grandfather was writer Tosco R. Fyvel, who worked with author George Orwell.
 His half-aunt (his father's half-sister) is director Sarah Gavron.
 Gavron has two younger brothers – Benjamin (born 1992) and Moses (born 1996).
 In 2008, Gavron volunteered at a kibbutz in Israel for six months.